seanox/spring-webdav/manual/getting-started.md

 ```
 _Example of configuration_

-__StrictHttpFirewall__ is required only if Spring Security Web Firewall is
+__StrictHttpFirewall__ is required only if Spring Security Web Firewall is used.
-used.
-If `@EnableWebSecurity` and `WebSecurityConfigurerAdapter` is used, the
+If `@EnableWebSecurity` and `WebSecurityConfigurerAdapter` is used, the pattern
-pattern of path of WebDavFilter must be configured here too if necessary:
+of path of WebDavFilter must be configured here too if necessary:

 ```java
 void configure(final WebSecurity webSecurity);
 void configure(final HttpSecurity httpSecurity) throws Exception;
 ```
-__For WebDAV, URL patterns end usually with `/*` and AntPathMatcher end with `/**`.__
+__For WebDAV, URL patterns end usually with `/*` and AntPathMatcher end with
-__The patterns are always used without a context path.__
+`/**`.
+The patterns are always used without a context path.__

 ## Definition of Mapping
 The WebDAV implementation uses a virtual file system.
 This file system is built
 per annotations in the Mapping.
-Direct access to the mapping is not possible,
+Direct access to the mapping is not possible, it
-it is only created via the annotations.
-The annotations are applied directly in
+is only created via the annotations.
+The annotations are applied directly in the
-the managed beans, e.g. in `Component`, `Controller`, `Service`,
+managed beans, e.g. in `Component`, `Controller`, `Service`, `RestController`,
-`RestController`, ...

-The WebDAV implementation contains various annotations.
-The central component
+...
+For this purpose, the WebDAV implementation provides various annotations.
-is `@WebDavMapping`.
-This defines the virtual entities of the Mapping and thus
-from the virtual file system. `@WebDavMapping` defines a virtual path for this
-purpose, which is later used as a reference in other WebDav annotations.
 The
-paths of the annotations are case-insensitive.
+central component  is `@WebDavMapping`.
+This defines the virtual entities of the
+Mapping and thus from the virtual file system. `@WebDavMapping` defines a
+case-insensitive virtual path for this purpose, which is later used as a
+reference in other WebDav annotations.

 ```java
 @RestController